Ptujec/LaunchBar/Mastodon/README.md

 ## API-Token

 Go to "https//:`your.server`/settings/applications/".
+If you came here from the dialog in the Action the link should have opened automatically.
-Click the `New application` button.
+Then click the `New application` button.

 You need the following permissions: